MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/set-up-your-computer-for-windows-powershell/manage-user-accounts.md

 - NOCSH
 ms.custom:
 - PowerShell
-description: "Use the Get-CsOnlineUser cmdlet in Windows PowerShell to get information about your organization's Skype for Business Online users."
+description: "Use the Get-CsOnlineUser cmdlet in Windows PowerShell to get information about your organization's users."
 ---

 # Manage user accounts